-The objective of this policy is to provide guidelines for the application and approval process of Hobart Loans for all incoming and current Graduate Medical Education Resident Physicians.
+To provide guidelines for the application and approval process of Hobart Loans for all incoming and current Graduate Medical Education Resident Physicians.

-This policy is intended to provide guidance to all Akron General residents related to their eligibility to obtain a Hobart Loan provided by the Akron General Foundation.
+This policy is intended to provide guidance to all Cleveland Clinic Akron General resident physicians related to their eligibility to obtain a Hobart Loan provided by the Akron General Foundation.